Yankees vs. Athletics Player Props Betting Odds

 Rizzo Stats

-- Anthony Rizzo has recorded 36 hits with five doubles, six home runs and 14 walks.
-He has driven in 15 runs.
+- Anthony Rizzo has five doubles, six home runs, 15 walks and 15 RBI (38 total hits).

-- Rizzo has picked up at least one hit in five straight games.
-In his last five games he is hitting .333 with a home run, three walks and two RBI.
+- Rizzo has picked up a hit in six games in a row.
+In his last 10 games he is batting .297 with a home run, six walks and two RBI.

 Rizzo Recent Games